Last updated on December 28th, 2020 at 09:03 pm

 If you are transferring equity in a leasehold property, the freeholder might charge an administration fee.

-Our property experts have helped many people successfully transfer equity in their property and can help you.
+Our Sheffield Solicitors have helped many people successfully transfer equity in their property and can help you.
 Please contact us to discuss your matter or to make an appointment to see one of our lawyers.

 Don’t forget that Graysons is accredited with the Law Society’s Conveyancing Quality standard, so you can rest assured that our expertise and quality of service is second to none.